-The method of bokashi originated in Japan and translates to ‘ fermented organic matter ’.
-Where composting allows organic matter to break down and decay, bokashi essentially ‘pickles’ kitchen scraps to bring it to a pre-compost state.
+The method of Bokashi originated in Japan and translates to ‘ fermented organic matter ’.
+Where composting allows organic matter to break down and decay, Bokashi essentially ‘pickles’ kitchen scraps to bring it to a pre-compost state.
 This fermented waste can then be added to garden soil (or compost bin or worm bin) creating rich compost for plants.

 This article contains affiliate / compensated links.
 For full information, please see our disclaimer here.